 How can I make myself more visible at night time?

 During the winter there are fewer hours of daylight in which to exercise.
 It’s a safe practice to wear neon and/or reflective clothing, especially when it’s dark out.
 By wearing this type of clothing, people and cars will be able to see you from far away.
 Some examples of reflective gear include bright neon safety vests and reflective headbands and hats.
 Some stores and online retailers sell reflective wraps that go on your wrists or ankles.
 It’s also a good idea to carry a flashlight, especially if you are walking or running outside at night.

 What about outdoor activities?

-As long as you are properly dressed for the outdoors, there is no limit to what you can do in the winter (except swimming outside, might be a bit too cold for that)!
+As long as you are properly dressed for the outdoors, there is almost no limit to what you can do in the winter!
 However, it is always a good idea to check the weather before you head outside to make sure there isn’t a snowstorm heading your way.

 Some fun ideas include:

 - Running (when the ground is dry)

 - Skiing (downhill or cross country)

 I can’t take the cold.
 Are there any indoor activities that will help keep me moving?